opencoca/WEB-html-blockly/README.md

 The files `blockly_compressed.js`, `blocks_compressed.js`, `javascript_compressed.js` and `msg/js/en.js`
 of the Blockly repository need to be present in the directory `blockly`.

+## TODO Expose the newer and more flexible Snap-HTML blocks

 You can simply checkout the repository https://github.com/google/blockly or unzip https://github.com/google/blockly/archive/master.zip into the directory `blockly`.
 Or you can pick the files above manually to create an environment you can distribute without moving the whole Blockly source code around.